abudaan/osmd-heartbeat/README.md

 ### Connect OSMD to heartbeat

-This version uses an older version of the MusixXML parser that does not detect repeats.
-You may want to use the [the newer version](https://github.com/abudaan/webdaw-modules/tree/master/src/musicxml) instead, this requires a bit of rewiring though.
+This version uses the MusicXML parser and the OSMD modules of [WebDAW](https://github.com/abudaan/webdaw-modules) and [heartbeat](https://github.com/abudaan/heartbeat) for MIDI playback.

 Live example: